 If you are, or aspire to run, a locally based business, then we are interested in hearing from you.
 We are offering small grants of between £500 and £5,000 to help you make your initial steps towards developing your business or taking it to the next stage.
 Plus, in addition to this funding, we will also help applicants with other sources of support and development.

 We are particularly interested in hearing from people who are looking to develop sustainable businesses and create employment opportunities in our neighbourhoods.
-If you think this is you, then please get in touch using this form.
 If you have any questions, please email us at firstname.lastname@example.org with your contact details and some brief information and we'll call you back.

-We will shortlist applicants and notify them by the end of November, inviting them to present their idea at an event on 15 January, where the best ideas will be awarded funding and support from One Manchester and our partners.
+We shortlisted applicants at the end of November and offered funding in January 2019.
 We are really excited about this fund and we hope to really make a difference to new and growing businesses.

 Who can apply?